Logo Icon

 • A good attempt would be anything between 65-70% attempt with 85% accuracy, fetching you about 80-90 marks.

-• The below pie chart represents an overall trend of the percentage of questions asked from different topics.
+• The pie chart below represents an overall trend of the percentage of questions asked on different topics.

 IPM Question Paper Analysis for Verbal Ability Section

-As per the previous year's trends, the IPMAT verbal ability section questions do not test your conventional English language or do not ask direct vocabulary questions like antonyms, synonyms, analogies, etc.
+As per the previous year's trends, the IPMAT verbal ability section questions do not test your conventional English language or ask direct vocabulary questions like antonyms, synonyms, analogies, etc.

-Instead, the verbal questions test your overall expertise in English with question types like usage of words & phrases, fill in the blanks, and your capability to use contextual vocabulary.
+Instead, the verbal questions test your overall expertise in English, using question types like words and phrases and fill-in-the-blanks, and your capability to use contextual vocabulary.

-• Generally, this section is the easiest section having about 80% of questions of easy to moderate level difficulty.
+• Generally, this section is the easiest, with about 80% of easy to moderate difficulty questions.

-• Majorly questions are based on Reading Comprehension, Fill in the blanks, Sentence Completion, Para Jumbles, and sentence completion-based questions.
+• The questions are mostly based on Reading Comprehension, fill-in-the-blanks, Sentence Completion, Para Jumbles, and sentence completion-based questions.

-• Statistically, 50-55% of questions are based on reading comprehension and fill-in blanks.
+• Statistically, 50-55% of questions are based on reading comprehension and fill-in-the-blanks.

 • A good attempt would be anything between 90% attempt with 85-90% accuracy, fetching you about 120-125 marks.

-• The below pie chart represents an overall trend of the percentage of questions asked from different topics.
+• The pie chart below represents an overall trend of the percentage of questions asked on different topics.

-Important Questions with Solutions for IPMAT Quantitative Ability (Short Answer)
+Important IPMAT Question Paper Analysis and Solutions for Quantitative Ability (Short Answer)

-To help you get an idea about the type of questions asked in the quantitative aptitude (short answer) section, we have provided a few sample questions that were curated from the previous year's IPMAT question papers.
+To help you understand the type of questions asked in the quantitative aptitude (short answer) section, we have provided a few sample questions curated from the previous year's IPMAT question papers.

-Try to solve them for a better understanding of the difficulty level and the type of questions asked in the exam.
+You can try to solve them to understand better the difficulty level and type of questions asked in the exam.

-Question 1: In a division problem, the product of quotients and the remainder is 24 while their sum is 10.
+Q1.)
+In a division problem, the product of quotients and the remainder is 24, while their sum is 10.
 If the divisor is 5 then the dividend is __________.
 (IPMAT 2020)

-In this problem, we have given that the product of quotient(q) and the remainder(r) is 24. i.e q x r = 24 -( i )
+Solution: In this problem, we have been given that the product of the quotient(q) and the remainder(r) is 24. i.e q x r = 24 -( i )

 Divisor(d) = 5.